Sellers beware: 3 tips to protect yourself in a buyer’s market

 However, after the introduction of the Ontario Fair Housing Plan back in 2017, along with steadily rising interest rates over the last few years—it seems the era of a seller’s paradise has now come to an end.

 While this switch is no doubt a welcome one for home buyers—if you’re a seller, here are 3 things to keep in mind now that the proverbial ‘shoe’ is on the other foot:

 TIP #1: Watch out for the ‘Home-Sale Condition’.

 So you’ve moved up the pay grid and can now afford a bigger place to accommodate your growing family.
 Or maybe the nest is empty and you’re ready to downsize in your ‘after-school’ years.
 Whatever your reasons for selling, you probably want the whole process to be as quick and seamless as possible.

-That’s where this particular clause could throw a wrench into that.
+That’s where this particular clause could throw a wrench into your plans.